HutchesonJoe/notable_project/README.md

 This application is written in __Python (Python 3.11.2)__ and uses a __Flask server__ and a __SQLite3__ database.

+- Clone this repo: `git clone https://github.com/HutchesonJoe/notable_project.git`

-Update or install Python [here](https://www.python.org/downloads/).
+- Update or install Python [here](https://www.python.org/downloads/).

-Run `python3 -m pip install -r requirements.txt` to install the requirements.
+- From within the root directory, run `python3 -m pip install -r requirements.txt` to install the requirements.

-Run `python3 app.py` to start the server.
+- Run `python3 app.py` to start the server.

-Instructions for sending HTTP requests can be found on the landing page.
+- Instructions for sending HTTP requests can be found on the landing page.
 The server will run on `localhost:5001`.